sagemath/trac_to_gh/Issue 1959.md

 # Issue 1959: [with spkg] Solaris 9 fixes for rubiks

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1959

 Original creator: mabshoff